 Give your dog enough chew toys.
 Aside from helping your dog stay out of boredom, chew toys are actually beneficial in keeping your dog’s dental health.

-Teeth treats for fresh breath are a ‘yes’.
+Teeth treat for fresh breath is a ‘yes’.
 You can get your dogs some special dental treats to make their breaths fresher.

 It sounds really gross and it would make you nauseous at times, but if you want your dog to keep his or her breath at least passable enough when they give you a lick, keep them away from garbage or anything unhygienic and smelly that they can get their noses and mouth on.

-A periodontal disease or any other health problem might be causing the bad breath in your dog and it’s best to ask for professional help before it worsens.
+Periodontal diseases or any other health problems might be causing the bad breath in your dog and it’s best to ask for professional help before it worsens.